WAYS TO GET STARTED

 Nobody likes a surprise bill after seeing a doctor.
 At DrSnip, we will collect your insurance information and provide you with a cost estimate before your appointment date, with no obligation.

 Most health insurance plans cover vasectomy, though benefits will vary by insurance company and even by plan.
 Your insurance policy will determine your coverage.
 Please note that insurance companies will not guarantee coverage, and you may owe a balance after your claim is processed.

-If you don’t have an active health insurance plan, if your plan excludes vasectomy, or if our doctors are not contracted with your plan, we offer a discounted rate that includes your consultation, procedure, and follow-up testing.
-Please call us to discuss.
+If you don’t have an active health insurance plan, if your plan excludes vasectomy, or if our doctors are not contracted with your plan, we offer a discounted rate, $1,250, which includes your consultation and procedure.

 To help you better understand insurance terms, we have created a glossary below.

 The dollar amount agreed upon, by contact, between your provider and your health insurance company.

 The percentage of costs of an insurance-covered service paid by you after your deductible is met.
 For example, you might be responsible for 20% of the allowed amount once your deductible is met.